SARCOIDOSIS & PROVING DISABILITY

 At step four of the disability review process, the ALJ determines your residual functional capacity (RFC).
 You have probably never heard of this before.
 However, it is very important to a finding of disability.
 The RFC finding is what the judge thinks you can do considering your exertional impairments.
 What are exertional impairments?
 They are what they sound like – the things that impair you when you exert yourself.
 The SSA defines exertional impairments as follows:

-The classification of a limitation as exertional is related to the United States Department of Labor’s classification of jobs by various exertional levels (sedentary, light, medium, heavy, and very heavy) in terms of the strength demands for sitting, standing, walking, lifting, carrying, pushing, and pulling.
+The classification of a limitation as exertional is related to the United States Department of Labor’s definitions of jobs by various exertional levels.
+The levels are sedentary, light, medium, heavy, and very heavy.
+Each level is defined in terms of the strength demands for sitting, standing, walking, lifting, carrying, pushing, and pulling.
 Sections 404.1567 and 404.1569 explain how we use the classification of jobs by exertional levels (strength demands) which is contained in the Dictionary of Occupational Titles published by the Department of Labor, to determine the exertional requirements of work which exists in the national economy.

 The harder question is – what are “non-exertional” impairments?
 The SSA defines “non-exertional” impairment as follows: limitations or restrictions which affect your ability to meet the demands of jobs other than the strength demands.
 That means demands other than sitting, standing, walking, lifting, carrying, pushing or pulling.
 If it doesn’t involve that list of activities, then the impairment is considered non-exertional.